-My experience here was life changing.
+My experience here was life-changing.
 I went from this shy, super introverted, terrified student to one who reached her full potential.
-I went from dreading school to being excited everyday.
+I went from dreading school to being excited every day.

-I had many wonderful teachers who challenged me to take a harder course, or simply do more research on a topic.
+I had many wonderful teachers who challenged me to take a harder course or simply do more research on a topic.
 I also met friends who did not call me stupid or put me down, but who encouraged me and helped me when I needed it.
 I could not have imagined a better school for me to attend.

 How does this all tie into my career?
 Well, the experience I had my freshman year, and many years before that, I want to be the person I never had for students like me.
 I want students to find their safe haven in my classroom if they do not have one.
 I want to be that positive influence in their lives and cheer them on.

 I learned many things from my second high school.
 I learned how to be more confident and challenge myself even more.
 I learned how to connect with students of different cultures.
 I learned how much the teacher really does affect the environment of the classroom.
-I learned that teacher-students relationships are important to develop.
+I learned that teacher-student relationships are important to develop.
 I learned how to love going to school again.

 All of these factors, and many more, all influenced me in some way to become an educator.
-Yes I have had negative experiences with schools in the past, but I want to be that positive.
+Yes, I have had negative experiences with schools in the past, but I want to be that positive.
 I want to give my students what my teachers gave me.
 I am confident in my career choice and I have some big shoes to fill, especially as a future 9th grade English teacher.